Use Case | Web Store

 TickSmith is an Advanced AWS Partner in Financial Services Competency, with members on staff certified by AWS.
 As a result, the platform’s cloud infrastructure follows an accredited and secure workflow from ingestion to delivery, with entitlement and monitoring capabilities throughout the process.
 “The sophistication of their cloud offering, specifically regarding the range of services available and the flexibility of these services, makes AWS easily the best choice,” adds Doyen.
 “For actual clients, there’s proven success with Amazon regarding security.
 In terms of capabilities alone in enabling us to accomplish our goals, you couldn’t have a better cloud.
 They have everything we need.”

 One of the main challenges of this project was the general management of big data distribution- a huge pain point for any company with massive amounts of data looking to monetize it.
-This required a revolutionary solution to the traditional SFTP model.
-Traditional SFTP (Secure File Transfer Protocol) approaches would require the Data Distributor to set up client-specific SFTP servers and continuously copy data into those servers.
+This required a revolutionary solution to the traditional SFTP (Secure File Transfer Protocol) model.
+Traditional SFTP approaches would require the Data Distributor to set up client-specific SFTP servers and continuously copy data into those servers.
 The original method was slow and accrued additional storage costs for the data distributor.
-TickSmith addressed this issue by devising a new method, dubbed Virtual SFT, that removes the need for creation of client-specific SFTP server and data duplication.
+TickSmith addressed this issue by devising a new method, dubbed Virtual SFTP, that removes the need for creation of client-specific SFTP server and data duplication.

 Another difficulty is finding a solution to deliver specific time ranges of data.
 The raw datasets, as inputted by third-party providers, includes files with long date ranges and multiple parts.
 TickSmith is currently working on an ETL that will break up the historical data file into smaller files- even down to the hour, so customers can access relevant data in pertaining time ranges.
 This removes the barrier of entry for end-users and enables them to access relevant data at a lower price point.